groupdocs-translation-cloud/groupdocs-translation-cloud-dotnet/docs/TranslationApi.md

 <a id="imagetotextpost"></a>
 # **ImageToTextPost**
-> StatusResponse ImageToTextPost (ImageToTextRequest imageToTextRequest = null)
+> StatusResponse ImageToTextPost (ImageToTextRequest? imageToTextRequest = null)

 Translate text on image or scanned pdf